-The Center maintains statutory workers' compensation coverage with an insurance company, subject to a deductible of bodily injury by accident \$300,000 each occurrence; bodily injury by disease \$300,000 each employee; all covered bodily injury \$1,500,000 aggregate.
-The Workers' Compensation policy also includes Employers Liability Insurance with limits of: bodily injury by accident: \$1,000,000 each accident; bodily injury by disease: \$1,000,000 policy limit; and bodily injury by disease: \$1,000,000 each employee; for 2021 and 2020.
+The Center maintains statutory workers' compensation coverage with an insurance company, subject to a deductible of bodily injury by accident of \$300,000 each occurrence; bodily injury by disease of \$300,000 each employee; all covered bodily injury of \$1,500,000 aggregate.
+The Workers' Compensation policy also includes Employers Liability Insurance with limits of: bodily injury by accident: \$1,000,000 each accident; bodily injury by disease: \$1,000,000 policy limit; and bodily injury by disease: \$1,000,000 each employee; for 2022 and 2021.
 The aggregate deductible amount is a minimum deductible amount that is subject to adjustment based on a rate of 1.747 per each \$100 that the audited workers' compensation remuneration exceeds the estimated payroll at inception.
 Due to this level of retention, the Center is required to post collateral, which is in the form of letters of credit (see Note 9) for outstanding open years.
-Based upon historical loss experience, the Center recorded a liability for the estimated retention and costs of claims not reported of \$523,326 and \$520,408 at December 31, 2021 and 2020, respectively.
+Based upon historical loss experience, the Center recorded a liability for the estimated retention and costs of claims not reported of \$856,145 and \$523,326 at December 31, 2022 and 2021, respectively.
 The liability is recorded as a component of accrued compensation and employee benefits.